High-Protein Breakfast Ideas for All-Day Energy

 Start Your Day with a High-Protein and High-Fiber Meal

-If you could make one dietary change to set yourself onto a new trajectory of health, it would be to consume a nutrient dense breakfast consisting of high-quality protein, fiber, and healthy fats.
-A nutrient-dense, high-protein and fiber-rich breakfast will help you curb cravings for foods you are working to stay away from, boost your metabolism, balance your blood sugar, help regulate your circadian rhythms, keep your mind sharp during the day, and increase satiety.
+If you make one dietary change to set yourself onto a new trajectory of health, it should be to consume a nutrient-dense breakfast consisting of high-quality protein, fiber, and healthy fats.
+A nutrient-dense, high-protein, and fiber-rich breakfast will help you curb cravings for foods you are working to stay away from, boost your metabolism, balance your blood sugar, help regulate your circadian rhythms, keep your mind sharp during the day, and increase satiety.
 Setting achievable goals that you can build upon sets you up for the most success as it gives your body and brain time to rewire.
 Dietary change quite literally creates new biochemistry in your body that takes time to get used to.

 Read More